spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 - AWS
 - Azure
-- GCP
 - Nutanix.
-Refer to the [Nutanix](../data-center/nutanix/nutanix.md) section for more information about requirements.
+Requires the registration of a Nutanix account.
+Refer to the [Add Nutanix Cloud Account](../data-center/nutanix/add-nutanix-cloud-account.md) section for more information.

 ### PCG Sizing

 The following table provides the recommended sizing for the PCG based on the number of nodes, CPU, memory, storage, and the maximum concurrent cluster deployments.
 You can continue to deploy additional clusters once the current clusters deployment batch is complete.

+We recommend using a minimum of 3 nodes for production environments.
+Single node cluster are better suited for development and testing environments.

 ##### Single-Node Cluster